cesanta/mongoose-os/docs/services/firmware.service.yaml.md

       "type": "string"
     },
     "zip": {
-      "doc": "URL of the .zip archive suitable for flashing.", "type": "string"
+      "doc": "URL of the .zip archive suitable for flashing.
+Must be present if manifest is not present.
+The zip contains the manifest.", "type": "string"
     },
     "manifest": {
       "doc": "URL of the firmware metadata file.
-Must be accessible by the devices that will get this firmware.", "type": "string"
+Must be accessible by the devices that will get this firmware.
+Must be present if zip is not present.", "type": "string"
     }
   },